Skip to main content

 RNA interference (RNAi)

-A natural cellular process that regulates gene expression.
-RNAi occurs when small RNA molecules inhibit the expression of a particular gene(s).
+A natural cellular process that helps control gene expression.
+RNAi occurs when small RNA molecules inhibit or reduce the expression of a particular gene(s).

 Scientific Advisory Board (SAB)